trevinhofmann/rock-paper-scissors-protocol-secure/readme.md

 ## Introduction

 Online gaming has come to rely on trusted third parties.
 These trusted authorities tend to have upkeep costs that result in fees charged the the players.
 The servers of trusted authorities become prime targets for malicious attackers.
 Large amounts of funds are stored on these servers and must be protected by the authorities, presenting a counterparty risk to players.
-RPSS allows players to hold funds in their own full control for the majority of their gaming experience.
+RPSPS allows players to hold funds in their own full control for the majority of their gaming experience.

 Trustless wagering systems exist, but most have been implemented inefficiently as coins layered on top of the Bitcoin protocol.
-RPSS functions more efficiently with a direct communication channel between players and basic use of the Bitcoin block chain.
+RPSPS functions more efficiently with a direct communication channel between players and basic use of the Bitcoin block chain.
 Players do not need to trade their bitcoins for another coin, and the protocol can be extended for similar assets.

 ## Communication Flow